-People of Ballymun in North Dublin want the opportunity for their children to be educated through the Irish language.
+The people of Ballymun in Dublin want the opportunity for their children to be educated through the Irish language.

 People in this area are all English speaking.
 We have no background or any stronghold of Irish language in this area.
 It was just a feeling people had.

-Reporter Eamonn O' Muirí also speaks to other parents about why they would like their children to learn Irish.
+Other parents explain why they would like their children to learn Irish.

 I thinks it will enrich the children themselves the extra knowledge of knowing two languages.
 Knowing their own language when they go on holidays.